 The following documents give the main characteristics for each design and photos (when available).

-The following are articles written by Dimitri as supplementary information to his plans
+The following are articles written by Dimitri and supplementary information to his plans

 La Grand Halte, 12.5m.
 Fine Tuning the Rig at La Rochelle, c.1986 – Transcript:

 Dimitri: “I tried to take everything I had seen in the Far East that I liked in sailing junks and that I thought adaptable to a boat in Europe.”

 Presented as one of the most economical and safest sailings, the junk makes a spectacular entry into the La Rochelle sailing world.
 Two models under construction at the maritime constructions of the Pertuis, on material: timber.
 Worked here by professionals, the models are actually designed as kits for amateur construction.
 In this spirit the architect wanted to reconcile ease of realisation, comfort, reliability and finally price.
 In the order of 350,000 francs for 12m ready to sail, 250,000 to 280,000 francs for the amateur plus his time.

 The jonque Pa Yeng at Ars en Ré today (12.5m)

 Lakatao, 12.5m sailing junk, somewhere in the southern hemisphere

 Cybèle, 12.5m at La Rochelle, prior to her transfer to Sète

 A tribute to Geoff who sailed a long time aboard DUMA (and other sailboats) in Scotland.

 Geoff passed away in December 2018 and is greatly missed.
 How does one speak about a man larger-than-life who had so many interests and passions and who excelled in so many fields?
 He was a seasoned sailor, an engineer, an inventor, a musician, a motorbike racer, but with Geoff there is always more.
 His love of life was contagious and touched many.